jeeHwon/jeeHwon/README.md

 - ⚡ Fun fact: ...
 -->

-:computer:I am now on the path to becoming a developer. </br>
+:computer: I am now on the path to becoming a developer. </br>
-:fire:It is fun to learn new things every day and I am growing little by little day by day.</br>
+:fire: It is fun to learn new things every day and I am growing little by little day by day.</br>
-:sparkles:I want to communicate with the world with my own unique service. </br>
+:sparkles: I want to communicate with the world with my own unique service. </br>

 </hr>